salihcemil/WalletApp/README.md

 In this project, SHA256 is used as hash function and ECDSA to sign transactions.
 Transactions cannot be created without signature and signatures cannot be created without a public-private key pair.
 Like connection info, applications also gets their private and public keys from app.config file under <appSettings> section.

 Each applcation must have their own public and private key.
 So in order to create these key pairs, a Keygen application will be helpful.
+For digital signature and public-private key pair creation, [babel licensing](http://www.babelfor.net/) is used.

 ## Transactions

 Transactions basicaly must have a valid amount, a sender, a receiver and a valid digital signature on it.
-In the project, transaction mechanism is based on Satoshi's mint based transaction approach.
+In the project, transaction mechanism is based on Satoshi's [mint based transaction approach](https://bitcoin.org/bitcoin.pdf).

 ## Assets